acsoteldo/Studio-Ghibli-Films-Financial-Insights/README.md

-#  Studio Ghibli Films Financial Insights
+#  Impact of Production Budgets on the Success of Films
-Analyzing Trends in Budgets and Revenues
+Analyzing Budgets and Box Office Revenues of Studio Ghibli Films

 ## Getting Started:
 1. Report and presentation